 In their design and subdivision of lots, laneways should be provided with casual surveillance from some second floor rooms and balconies over garages.
 Various building forms can provide this casual surveillance along the lane such as studio dwellings, secondary dwellings and rooms of the principal dwelling or lofts over garages.
 Separate titling of studio dwellings may affect servicing requirements.
-Generally there will be no underground services in the laneway (except for streetlights) as the studios will be strata titled so power, water, gas, sewer and communications will be located in the front street and reticulated from the front of the allotment through the lot to the rear studio.
+Generally, there will be no underground services in the laneway (except for streetlights) as the studios will be strata titled so power, water, gas, sewer and communications will be located in the front street and reticulated from the front of the allotment through the lot to the rear studio.

-- a.
-To provide vehicular access to the rear or side of lots where front access is restricted or not possible, particularly narrow lots where front garaging is not permitted. - b.
+- To provide vehicular access to the rear or side of lots where front access is restricted or not possible, particularly narrow lots where front garaging is not permitted. - b.
 To reduce garage dominance in residential streets. - c.
 To maximise on-street parking spaces and landscaping in residential streets. - d.
-To provide opportunities for affordable housing options. - e.
-To reduce vehicular conflict through reduced driveway cross overs and focusing of traffic to known points. - f.
-To enable garbage collection. - g.
-To facilitate the use of attached and narrow lot housing to achieve overall higher neighbourhood densities. - h.
-To create a slow speed shared zone requiring co-operative driving practices for the very low volume and frequency of vehicle movements that is distinctly different in character and materials to residential streets.
+To provide opportunities for affordable housing options. - To reduce vehicular conflict through reduced driveway cross overs and focusing of traffic to known points. - f.
+To enable garbage collection. - To facilitate the use of attached and narrow lot housing to achieve overall higher neighbourhood densities - To create a slow speed shared zone requiring co-operative driving practices for the very low volume and frequency of vehicle movements that is distinctly different in character and materials to residential streets. - h.i.
+To ensure consistency of built form and use of laneways.

-1. The design and construction of laneways is to be consistent with Figure 3-16 and Growth Centres Practice Note: Laneways.
+The design and construction of laneways is to be consistent with Figure 3-15Figure 3-16 and Growth Centres Practice Note: Laneways.